TalentCLEF/talentclef/content/en/docs/TalentCLEF-2025/Data/datasets.md

 The dataset structure on Zenodo is organized into two `*.zip` files, TaskA and TaskB, each containing training, validation and test folders to suuport different stages of model development.
 Until the official release of the full training set, users can access a sample version of the data through the `sampleset_TaskA.zip` and `sampleset_TaskB.zip` files.

 **TaskA** includes language-specific subfolders within the training and validation directories, covering English, Spanish, German, and Chinese job title data.
-The tr*aining folders for TaskA contain language-specific .tsv files for each respective language.
+The training folders for TaskA contain language-specific .tsv files for each respective language.
 Validation folders include three essential files—queries, corpus_elements, and q_rels—for evaluating model relevance to search queries.
-TaskA’s test folder has queries and corpus_elements files for testing retrieval.
+TaskA’s test folder has queries and corpus_elements files for testing every language considered.
+Participant can combine queries and corpus elements for the cross-lingual evaluation of the Task.
+The data can be found in the `TaskA.zip` file.

 <body>
     <ul>